alanjding/RubikTreeLang/README.md

 ### Input `input_`

 The input unary operator sets the payload of the cell at the read-write head to the next character/decimal integer/hex string/binary string in the standard input stream.
-If there is nothing in stdin, the interpreter will wait for stdin to become populated.
 The underscore in the `input` call can take on the following values depending on how the user wants the interpreter to treat the input:
 - `b` (`inputb`): read the earliest-occurring longest consecutive sequence of characters that are either `'0'` or `'1'` as a binary string.
 When stored to a cell's one-byte payload, overflow will occur if the sequence is longer than 8 characters.
 - `c` (`inputc`): read the next character in stdin as a character literal.
+If no characters remain in stdin and `inputc` is called, then 0 is written to the payload byte.
 - `d` (`inputd`): read the earliest-occurring longest consecutive sequence of characters matching `[0-9]` as a decimal integer literal.
 When stored to a cell's one-byte payload, overflow will occur if the integer literal is greater than 255.
 Arguments larger than `INT_MAX` will cause the interpreter to throw an exception.
 - `x` (`inputx`): read the earliest-occurring longest consecutive sequence of characters matching `[0-9A-Fa-f]` as a hexadecimal integer literal.
 When stored to a cell's one-byte payload, overflow will occur if the sequence is longer than 2 characters.